anablock/Prompt-Engineering/proposal_executive_summary_long.md

 - 6 monthly reports: SEO/pSEO/AEO, PPC performance, creative production, e-commerce, CRM pipeline, operations
 - Weekly sync with Otter.ai notes and action items
 - All work tracked in Basecamp and GitHub

-**No hourly tracking.
-No overages.
-No surprises.**

----

-## NEXT STEPS

-1. Review this proposal with your team
-2. Confirm scope adjustments or additions
-3. Select payment option (A, B, or C)
-4. Sign the Service Agreement (to be sent separately)
-5. Confirm contract start date — proposed: **July 1, 2026**

----

-**Questions?**
-Vuk Dukic | Anablock
-vuk@anablock.com | anablock.com

----

-*This proposal is confidential and prepared exclusively for Dr. My G. Tran, Streamline Dental Solutions, The Forever Smile, and Sterolux Sterilizers.
-All pricing is valid through July 21, 2026.*